-By doing this, we never overspend.
-We never go over our budget.
-For us, it is not an issue of discipline, but more a matter of truly exercising self control.
+For us, it is not an issue of discipline, but more a matter of exercising self-control.
 We think twice before we shop.
 Sure, we could use a credit card.
-However, we choose to allow the finances to dictate our spending instead of plastic allowing us to go over our budget (even if by only a few dollars).
+However, we choose to let the finances to dictate our spending instead of plastic allowing us to go over our budget (even if by only a few dollars).

-I do agree that not all ideas work for everyone, but here are reasons why it is best to use cash (and what to do to make it work).
-I always like to challenge someone who says that they could “never live on a cash budget” to really try it.
+I do agree that not all ideas work for everyone, but there are reasons why it is best to use cash (and what to do to make it work).
+I always like to challenge someone who says that they could “never live on a cash budget” to try it.

-If you use a credit card, it is very simple for the average person to make just that minimum payment rather than pay it in full.
+If you use a credit card, it can be tempting to make only the minimum payment each month.
 For example, a $5,000 credit card debt at 22% interest, could cost you close to $13,000!!
-It would take just shy of 11 years to pay it if in full, if you make the minimum payment of $100 a month.
+It would take nearly 11 years to pay it if in full if you make the minimum payment of $100 a month.
 Your interest would be more than $7600 alone!!

 I’ll just say it.
 Spending cash hurts.
 There is something about handing over a stack of twenty dollar bills to pay for your groceries vs. swiping a card.
 It is the physical act of actually handing someone the money you worked hard to earn.

 Think back to when you were younger.
 You probably saved your money once for that big purchase.
 While you worked hard, it was sad to see all of that money leave your wallet.